WHAT DOES SOMEONE WORKING IN THE MECHATRONICS INDUSTRY DO?

 - a portfolio of actual projects designed and built

 - students participate in Regional VEX competitions

-- connections with employers through 120 hour work experience placement
+- connections with employers through up to 120 hours of work experience placements

 - greater understanding of future cutting edge and developing technologies – microelectronics, computer engineering, biomedical engineering, multimedia and telecommunications